 The science of bad breath has come a long way

 SUMMARY: Today, the diagnosis of bad breath can be quite scientific.
 Dentists and periodontists may detect halitosis by having patients breathe into a halimeter, which is a device for measuring odorous compounds in the air of the mouth and lungs.
-Likewise, specialty breath fresheners now exist to eliminate precisely these odors.
+Likewise, specialty breath fresheners now exist to target precisely these odors.

 Posted: January 27, 2011

 Today, the diagnosis of bad breath can be quite scientific.
 Dentists and periodontists may detect halitosis by having patients breathe into a halimeter, which is a device for measuring odorous compounds in the air of the mouth and lungs.
-Likewise, specialty breath fresheners now exist to eliminate precisely these odors.
+Likewise, specialty breath fresheners now exist to target precisely these odors.